 The courses listed below are suggested for students who wish to receive an associate degree at Midland College and transfer to a four-year college.
 An official degree plan should be filed the semester before graduation; please contact the Dean whose name is listed above.
 Please note that courses that require prerequisites are denoted by an asterisk ().

-Required Core Course(s) for this degree: CHEM 1411 AND CHEM 1412, MATH 1314, PHYS 1401, PHYS 1402
+See Core Requirements, page 80 Required Core Course(s) for this degree: CHEM 1411 and CHEM 1412 or PHYS 1401 and PHYS 1402 and MATH 1314 or higher

 GEOL 1403, GEOL 1404, GEOL 2407, GEOL 2409